-There can be no assurances that Newegg stockholders will not be required to recognize gain for U.S. federal income tax purposes upon the exchange of Newegg stock for common shares of the Company stock in the merger.
+There can be no assurances that Newegg stockholders will not be required to recognize gain for U.S. federal income tax purposes upon the exchange of Newegg stock for Common Shares of the Company stock in the Merger.

 The Company and Newegg have structured the Merger with the intent that it will qualify as a "reorganization" within the meaning of Section 368(a) of the Code, specifically as a "reverse triangular merger" under Section 368(a)(2)(E) of the Code.
 However, the qualification of the Merger as a reorganization depends on compliance with numerous technical requirements.
-The Company and Newegg have not sought and will not seek any ruling from the IRS regarding any matter affecting the merger or any of the United States federal income tax consequences discussed herein, and have not sought and will not seek any tax opinion from their respective legal counsel regarding the qualification of the Merger as a "reorganization" within the meaning of Section 368(a) of the Code.
-Thus, there can be no assurance that the IRS will ultimately conclude that the Merger does meet all of the requirements for qualification as a "reorganization" within the meaning of Section 368(a) of the Code, and there can be no assurance that any of the other statements made herein would not be challenged by the IRS and, if so challenged, would be sustained upon review in a court.
+The Company and Newegg have not sought and will not seek any ruling from the IRS regarding any matter affecting the Merger or any of the United States federal income tax consequences discussed herein, and have not sought and will not seek any tax opinion from their respective legal counsel regarding the qualification of the Merger as a "reorganization" within the meaning of Section 368(a) of the Code.
+Thus, there can be no assurance that the IRS will ultimately conclude that the Merger does meet all of the requirements for qualification as a "reorganization" within the meaning of Section 368(a) of the Code.
+Thus, there is no assurance that the IRS will ultimately conclude that the Merger does meet all of the requirements for qualification as a "reorganization" within the meaning of Section 368(a) of the Code, and there can be no assurance that any of the other statements made herein would not be challenged by the IRS and, if so challenged, would be sustained upon review in a court.
 A successful challenge by the IRS could result in taxable income to Newegg and its stockholders.